ronchaine/wheel/README.md

 It is _somewhat working_.
 Some parts won't work yet -- use at your own caution.
 Stable branches will be made after they are ready for it.
 That being said, if you want to take a look, use doxygen to create documentation, most of the stuff should be pretty well-explained.
 If they aren't - leave me an issue.

+Note that the API is NOT stable yet.
+During 2014 I have been using this for a lot of different projects, and the requirements of those projects affect which features are to remain and to be added.
+(The module_video and module_audio are most likely candidates for complete rework.)

 On the other note, while this repository doesn't get standard updates, it doesn't mean that I have stopped working on it, just that the work is done mostly in projects that use this library, then "backported" here.

 #### No really, what is it?